Last updated on : 09 Nov, 2025

 Combining lifestyle modifications and medication is the cornerstone of Type 2 diabetes management.

-Type 1 diabetes cannot be managed without insulin as the body does not produce any insulin on its own.
+Yes, absolutely.
+Individuals with Type 1 diabetes always require lifelong insulin treatment for survival, as the body cannot produce the essential hormone on its own.

 Disclaimer